Elizabeth Maconchy: Honours

-In 1933, Maconchy's quintet for oboe and strings won The Daily Telegraph Chamber Music Competition, and was recorded by Helen Gaskel with the Griller Quartet soon afterwards on HMV Records.
+In 1933, Maconchy's quintet for oboe and strings won The Daily Telegraph Chamber Music Competition, and was recorded by Helen Gaskel with the Griller Quartet soon afterwards on His Master's Voice.
 In 1948, she was awarded the Edwin Evans Prize for her String Quartet No. 5.
 In 1953, her "Proud Thames" overture won the London County Council Competition as Coronation Overture for the new Queen of the United Kingdom.

 In 1959, Maconchy was invited to chair the Composers' Guild of Great Britain, the first woman to do so.
 In 1960, she was awarded the Cobbett Medal for chamber music.
+In 1976, following the death of Benjamin Britten, she became President of the Society for the Promotion of New Music.
 She was made a Commander of the Order of the British Empire (CBE) in 1977, and elevated to Dame Commander (DBE) in 1987.

+During the week of May 13-17, 2024, Maconchy was featured as Composer of the Week on BBC Radio 3.